prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

 ### Challenge 2: Testing Python Applications

-When testing larger applications, conventions suggest we should separate the application files and test files into their own respective directories, perhaps called "app", and either "test" or "tests".
+When testing larger applications, conventions suggest we should move the application and test files into their own separate directories called "app" and "test", respectively.

-For example, let's say you have a script called "app/my_script.py" and a corresponding test called either "tests/test_my_script.py" or "tests/my_script_test.py".
 Let's set up this example.
-First, move your application file:
+First, move your application file into an "app" directory:

 ```python
 # testing-123/app/my_script.py